 As is the case with all people who launch a business, a primary objective is to create a profitable enterprise.
-Making money to support our family and provide appropriately for our employees certainly was the goal of my husband and I when we started Eco Bear.
+Making money to support our family and provide appropriately for our employees certainly was the goal of my husband and me when we started Eco Bear.
 Since we opened our doors, our business has turned out to be a great deal more to us than a means for making money.
-We’ve found that we are rewarded significantly beyond financial renumeration.
+We’ve found that we are rewarded significantly beyond financial remuneration.
 What started as a simple phone call to our company resulted in a moment in time that underscores the personal nature of what we do for a living.

-Phone Call from a Grieving Mother
+Phone Call From a Grieving Mother

 A good many people reach out to our company by phone, as opposed to online, when they are in need of the biohazard cleanup services we offer at Eco Bear.
 This includes people suffering through the true tragedy of having lost a family member to suicide.
 We received one such phone call not long ago from a mother whose 25-year old son had ended his own life.